Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-First bias skirt in this group that releases into flares after clinging through the hips, with her huge patch packets.
+First bias skirt in this group that releases into flares after clinging through the hips, with her huge patch pockets.
 (You’ll see them if you look closely) Also there is a surprising set-in sleeve.
 The bias in the bodice is not true bias, but slight bias, and the collar has no stand.

 Claire McCardell fashion designs